MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

            │           ├── region2_YYYYMMDD_GTFS_Itineraries.csv
            │           └── ...
        ```

-   {: .important-title }
+   {: .note-title }
-    >    Itineraries and GTFS Compatibility
+    > Data Validation Hint
     >
-    >    It is essential that the itineraries are extracted on the same date as the GTFS data to ensure compatibility.
-    >
+    >  All `shape_id`s from the selected GTFS feed for an analysis period must be included in the itinerary table for that same period.

 2. Network